-It is our aim at Home-Start Bradford District to operate an open referral policy ensuring that support is available to any family who is experiencing stress or difficulty.
+Our aim is to operate an open referral policy, ensuring that support is available to any family who is experiencing stress or difficulty.
 We have several funded projects and encourage you to get in touch to see if your potential referral is eligible for Home-Start support.
-Our 3 main current projects are:

-- Stronger Families; as part of the Stronger Families Programme across Bradford and Leeds, our project supports families in Bradford who are facing challenges in being able to develop their skills, move towards the world of work and secure employment.
-The Stronger Families programme is funded through the European Social Fund and the Big Lottery Fund.
-Referrals for involvement in this programme need to go through the Bradford Hub Manager based at Barnardos.
-Contact Cath Ormerod, Hub Manager, Email: email@example.com Telephone: 01274 513300.
-For more information click here
+As part of the Stronger Families Programme across Bradford and Leeds, we support families in Bradford who are facing challenges in being able to develop their skills, move towards the world of work and secure employment.
+The Stronger Families programme is funded through The National Lottery Community Fund and the European Social Fund.

-- Keighley Building Family Resilience; for any family in the Keighley constituency, who has at least one child under 5 years of age.
-This project is funded the the Big Lottery Fund
+For any family in the Keighley constituency, who has at least one child under 5 years of age.
+This project is funded the the Big Lottery Fund.

 Please contact us if your family does not fit into any of these categories as we may have additional funding and still be able to help.